Product was successfully added to your shopping cart.

 If you are just starting with gluten-free baking, everything will seem strange at first.
 Take time to learn about the process and be very forgiving of mistakes.
 No one makes a perfect loaf the first time.

-Our Brown Rice Sourdough Starter is gluten-free and maintained with brown rice flour.
-If rice is a concern, there are a few alternatives:
+Our Gluten-free Sourdough Starter is gluten-free and maintained with brown rice flour.
+If rice is a concern, there are a few alternative methods.
+You can...

-Gluten-free starters work faster than gluten starters.
-Plan to feed it every 4-6 hours at room temperature.
+It's also important to note that gluten-free sourdough starters work faster than gluten sourdough starters.
+Because of this, plan to feed the starter every 4-6 hours at room temperature.
 If refrigerated, the starter will need to be refreshed every 3-4 days.

 High-gluten flours have a mix of properties that create a soft, chewy, leavened bread.
 Gluten-free flours must be combined to achieve comparable results.
 Follow a tested recipe or make substitutions following our Guide to Flour Substitutions in Gluten-free Sourdough Baking.

 Without gluten, there is nothing to hold the flour together.
 Culturing the dough will help the proteins to form a better structure, but to create a loaf of bread that rises and can be sliced easily, some sort of binder will need to be used.
-Consult our Guide to Binders in Gluten-free Sourdough Baking.
+Consult our Guide to Binders in Gluten-free Sourdough Baking to learn more about choosing a binder.

 Gluten-free bread dough will be a thick batter, similar to brownie batter.
 Since there is no gluten to develop, the dough is not kneaded.
 A stand mixer is a good investment for people who plan to bake frequently.